richo225/portfolio-v2/content/jobs/Cleo AI/index.md

 ####

-- Backend engineer on the chat team responsible for building tooling for ChatGPT prompt annotation and evaluation.
+- Backend engineer on the chat platform team.
+- Responsible for building tooling for ChatGPT prompt annotation and evaluation.
+- Led the design and development of Rails API's integrating with ML models that classify user intents.